aquasecurity/deployments/README.md

 ## Deployment of Aqua Cloud Native Security Platform (CSP)

-[Aqua CSP](https://www.aquasec.com/products/aqua-cloud-native-security-platform/) is a layered, full-lifecycle cloud native aecurity platform that secures containerized, serverless and VM-based applications, from CI/CD pipelines to production runtime environments.
+[Aqua CSP](https://www.aquasec.com/products/aqua-cloud-native-security-platform/) is a layered, full-lifecycle cloud native security platform that secures containerized, serverless and VM-based applications, from CI/CD pipelines to production runtime environments.
 Aqua CSP runs on-prem or in the cloud, at any scale.

 * [**Orchestrators**](orchestrators/)
     * [**Kubernetes**](orchestrators/kubernetes/)